Finding Rin Tin Tin: Reception

-Finding Rin Tin Tin is the lowest ranked film on the French site AlloCiné, compiling the ratings of several film critics and was unanimously ranked 1 star.
+Finding Rin Tin Tin is the lowest ranked film on the French website AlloCiné, compiling the ratings of several film critics and was unanimously ranked 1 star.

 Lawsuit

-In October 2008, Daphne Hereford, an American woman breeding progeny of the original Rin Tin Tin, asked a federal court in Houston, Texas to protect her rights to the Rin Tin Tin name.
+In October 2008, Daphne Hereford, an American woman breeding progeny of the original Rin Tin Tin, asked a federal court in Houston, Texas, to protect her rights to the Rin Tin Tin name.
 The judge ruled in favor of the filmmakers, declaring the use of the name in the film to be fair use.